-Only immersion thermal circulators specifically designed for cooking should be used for food prep.
-This guide will explain which types are suitable for culinary applications.
+Only immersion thermal circulators specifically designed for culinary use should be used for food prep.
+This guide will explain which types are not suitable for culinary applications.

 Immersion thermal circulators such as the Polyscience 7306C are built with food grade stainless steel parts.
-They should be used with distilled water, or chage the water frequently to prevent corrosion..
+They should be used with clean water, it is necessary to change the water frequently to prevent corrosion or scale build-up..
 Circulators built for laboratory use are designed to be used with distilled/deionized water.
-Of course this isn't always done, and many have corrosion on the immersible parts.
+Of course this isn't always done, and many have corrosion and/or excessive scale build-up on the immersible parts.
 Another cause of corrosion is contamination with laboratory chemicals, or the wastes being analyzed.

 I am a chemist with 10+ years experience in process, environmental, and hazardous waste laboratories.
 Over those years I have used immersion circulators in all of these settings.
 I also ran a microbiological testing lab for a few years.
 We used immersion circulators there also.
 I currently test, and rebuild laboratory equipment for Lehman Scientific.